isomerpages/nlb-sure/_read-to-be-sure/3a-rtbs03-overview.md

                 <p><b>Read more at <a href="https://www.moneysense.gov.sg/articles/2018/10/risks-of-cryptocurrencies-initial-coin-offerings-and-other-digital-tokens">MONEYSENSE</a></b></p>
             </td>
             <td>
 Investing in cryptocurrencies and NFTs is potentially highly lucrative.
 The cryptocurrencies market rose rapidly and hit a record high of US$3 trillion in November 2021.
 Cryptocurrencies continue to gain acceptance as a payment option, offering faster peer-to-peer payments without the need to provide personal details.
-El Salvador officially adopted Bitcoin as legal tender in September 2021 despite the International Monetary Fund (IMF) warnings and attracted four million people to start using it.
                 <p><b>Read more at <a href="https://fortune.com/2021/11/09/cryptocurrency-market-cap-3-trillion-bitcion-ether-shiba-inu/">FORTUNE</a></b></p>
                 </td>
         </tr>